MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-copilot-best-practices.md

 - [**Report on file and folder sharing in a SharePoint site**](https://learn.microsoft.com/en-us/sharepoint/sharing-reports)

 Remind SharePoint site and team owners that they're responsible for their content.
 Advise them on how to review sharing reports, understand the impact of inheritance, and how to handle sensitive document types.
 Make sure that site owners are notified of all site access requests.
+Also adding sensitivity label to files, even without encryption, adds protection.

 -  [**Understand the impact of inheritance**](/office/customize-permissions-for-a-sharepoint-list-or-library-02d770f3-59eb-4910-a608-5f84cc297782)